gardener/gardener-extension-provider-aws/hack/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
 <p>IngressClassName is the name of the ingress class the ALB controller will target.
-Default value is &lsquo;alb&rsquo;.
-If empty string is specified, it will match all ingresses without ingress class annotation and ingresses of type alb</p>
+Default value is 'alb'.<br />If empty string is specified, it will match all ingresses without ingress class annotation and ingresses of type alb</p>
 </td>
 </tr>

 </tbody>
 </table>

-<h3 id="aws.provider.extensions.gardener.cloud/v1alpha1.MachineImage">MachineImage
+<h3 id="machineimage">MachineImage
 </h3>

 <p>
-(<em>Appears on:</em>
+(<em>Appears on:</em><a href="#workerstatus">WorkerStatus</a>)
-<a href="#aws.provider.extensions.gardener.cloud/v1alpha1.WorkerStatus">WorkerStatus</a>)
 </p>

 <p>
-<p>MachineImage is a mapping from logical names and versions to provider-specific machine image data.</p>
+MachineImage is a mapping from logical names and versions to provider-specific machine image data.
 </p>

 <table>
 <thead>
 <tr>